CovertRob/LS-Backend-Core/py130_notes.md

 ~~~

 - Use the above convention to open a file and automatically close it (done by with after it reads it in)
-- `with` is known as a *context manager*: special kind of ocnstruct designed to allocate and release resources
+- `with` is known as a *context manager*: special kind of construct designed to allocate and release resources

 ~~~Python
 try: